Sydney water restrictions

 There can be heavy fines for failing to comply so knowing the dos and don’ts is crucial.

 Steps for lawn care

 There are lawn solutions you can implement that will help mitigate the impacts of drought whilst keeping within the restrictions.

 Sir Grange and Sir Walter actually have high drought tolerance, making them suitable varieties for the harsh Australian climate.
-Following the required regulations for water restrictions should be fine for this resilient breed of grass.
+Following the required regulations for water, restrictions should be fine for this resilient breed of grass.

 Mowing your lawn should be done with precise care.
 Cutting it too short can cause your grass to become vulnerable to the effects of heat and less water.

 Another key to maintaining lawns during water restrictions is to keep the soil healthy.
-Grass can be surprisingly resilient in drought if other areas help mitigate the effects.
+Grass can be surprisingly resilient in a drought if other areas help mitigate the effects.
 Having nutrient-rich soil can help in cancelling the minimised watering.

 A beautiful lawn is not an impossible dream during water restrictions.
 Don’t give up on your lawn in hard times and it won’t give up on you.